Distribution of postcritically finite polynomials II: Speed of convergence: Preliminary results

 \subsection{Local dynamical estimates}

 We shall use the following estimate in a crucial way.
+Though we will need it only in the case of families polynomials, we state and prove the estimate for general familes of rational maps for sake of completeness.
 The proof follows very closely that of \cite[Lemma 1]{Przytycki3}.
 The idea to use this result for proving equidistribution phenomena in parameters spaces first appeared in the recent work \cite{okuyama:distrib} of Okuyama.